Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 The reliability of a certificate, in particular the association - attested by the certificate - between a given public key and a given identity, critically depends on the CA’s operating procedures, the obligations and responsibilities of the CA and the certificate Subscriber, and the CA’s physical, technical, and operational security controls.
 All these aspects are described in a public document called Certification Practice Statement (CPS) and/or a separate document called Certificate Policy (CP), according to [RFC 3647], or a combined document.

 This document is the Actalis’ combined CP/CPS relevant to the issuance and management of S/MIME certificates.
-This CPS is structured according to the outline set forth in section 6 of [RFC 3647], as may be amended by the CA/Browser Forum's TLS BRs.
+This CPS is structured according to the outline set forth in section 6 of [RFC 3647], as may be amended by the CA/Browser Forum's S/MIME Baseline Requirements.

 Actalis conforms to the latest published versions of: CAB Forum’s Baseline Requirements for the Issuance and Management of Publicly‐Trusted S/MIME Certificates (https://www.cabforum.org), the CCADB Policy (https://www.ccadb.org/policy), the Mozilla Root Store Policy, the Apple Root Program, and the Microsoft Root Program.
 In the event of any inconsistency between this CPS and those documents, those documents take precedence.